-“Mobility is the active movement of a joint through an intended range of motion, and flexibility is the passive range of motion a person has using an external force like gravity or an assisted stretch,” Lindsey Clayton, senior instructor at Barry’s in New York City and co-founder of in New York City and co-founder of, tells Runner’s World.
+“Mobility is the active movement of a joint through an intended range of motion, and flexibility is the passive range of motion a person has using an external force like gravity or an assisted stretch,” Lindsey Clayton, the Brave Body Project Barry’s in New York City and co-founder of the Brave Body Project, tells Runner’s World.
 “Both play an important role in being a well-balanced runner,” she adds.

 The Benefits of These Flexibility Exercises for Runners

-Runners need adequate Exercises for More Energy to maintain proper running form and mechanics.
+Runners need adequate flexibility and mobility to maintain proper running form and mechanics.
 As your body tightens up, performance can suffer, and you may begin to make movement compensations that lead to pain and injury.
-Regularly performing flexibility exercises can help keep you nimble and potentially address tight muscles and sticky joints.
+Regularly performing flexibility exercises can help keep you nimble and potentially address tight muscles We may earn commission from links on this page, but we only recommend products we back.

-How to use this list: Perform each exercise below for 50 seconds, resting 10 seconds between exercises.
+Push-Pull Leg Workout: Perform each exercise below for 50 seconds, resting 10 seconds between exercises.
 However, if you feel like you need more time with any or all of the exercises, take it.
 “The key is to take your time,” Clayton says.
-“Don’t push any of the stretches to a place of pain, Minute Indoor Workout breath as you move through the sequence.”
+“Don’t push any of the stretches to a place of pain, and really focus in on your breath as you move through the sequence.”

 Each move is demonstrated by Clayton in the video above so you can learn the proper form.
 You will need an exercise mat.